 For example, if you are doing a joint birthday party soon after the separation, it may be best not to invite your new partner.
 Similarly, it sometimes causes conflict when a new partner is involved in picking up or dropping off children.

 Step-families and blended families

 In blended families, each parent may have very different parenting styles.
-They may also have had very different experiences and approaches to parenting in their previous family.
+They may also have had very different experiences with and approaches to parenting in their previous family.
 In addition, there may be step-siblings.
-No matter how the step-family is made up, it will involve changes for everyone:
+No matter how the step-family is made up, it will involve changes for everyone.

-If you are a parent or stepparent in a blended family, you may want to think about the following points:
+If you are a parent or step-parent in a blended family, you may want to think about the following points: